 Jan 23, 2020 8:30:00 AM

-Pepper spray is one of the most popular, reliant, less-lethal self defense weapons on the market.
+Pepper spray is one of the most popular, reliant, less-lethal self defense tools on the market.
 If you’ve ever been told that you shouldn’t go outside by yourself at night, or to be “careful” on that blind date, chances are you’ve heard about pepper spray.

 Pepper spray is popular for several reasons.
 Not only is it easy to conceal, convenient to carry, and fairly easy to deploy, it’s proven to be effective in slowing down an attacker.
 Not every can of pepper spray is equally as potent, or effective, however, on average, pepper spray will affect an attacker for up to 30 minutes.